1. Academic Validation

 Abstract

 Background: As one of most widely used herbal medicine, liquorice exhibits diverse pharmacological activities, for instance, analgesic, antitussive, antiarrhythmic, anti-inflammatory, and immune regulation.
-Additionally, detoxification effects were observed in combination of liquorice with other herbal drugs.
+Additionally, detoxification effects were observed in combination of liquorice with Other herbal drugs.
 The mechanism of detoxification of liquorice has been extensively investigated through material basis and interference with CYPs though, investigations of its effect on transporters were very limited, according to the literature.

 Purpose: The objective of this study was attempt to investigate the effect of active ingredients existing in liquorice on the efflux transporters as to clarify the potential mechanism of detoxification of liquorice.